chen-robert/contest-judge/README.md

 ```bash
 $ npm run dev
 ```

 will restart the server on changes.

+## Problem Configuration

+Problems are loaded through seperate directories, specified through the `problemDirs` of the root config.
+An example problem directory can be found in `problems/sample`.
+Note that the problem directories don't necessarily have to be under `problems`, though this may help with organization.

+Each directory has its own config file.